Research-Institution-of-ICS/Tokyo2021/README.md

 If you use our work, you can cite:
 <cite>
-Digital twin simulation and controllability of COVID-19 transmission dynamics amid and after Tokyo Olympic Games
+Digital twin simulation and controllability of COVID-19 transmission dynamics amid and after Tokyo Olympic Games.
 </cite>